+Tools such as Feedly allow all the great content to go one place.
+That deal is too good not to take!
 The good news is that less than a week is plenty of time to take action.
 In fact, all you need is about 10 minutes.
 In March, I wrote an article in this newspaper about “Feedly.”
 Between then and now, Feedly remains the best and easiest alternative to Google Reader.

 Go to Feedly.com and create an account.
 You will be prompted to allow Feedly access to Google Reader and bring in all of your subscriptions.
 Within a couple of minutes, you will be reading your blog subscriptions from Feedly.
 When July 1 arrives and Google Reader goes down, your subscriptions are safe in Feedly.

 On your mobile devices, download the Feedly app.
 One of the features sure to become a favorite is Feedly’s appearance.
 You see beautiful images together with the title and snippet of each article.
 You skim articles by simply sliding through them with a thumb.
 Sliding upwards advances to the next article or page.
 Sliding downwards allows you to move backwards.
 Tapping on an article opens it.

 Best of all, staying on top of your field becomes something you can do from anywhere.
 You can read one article or the entire feed during any given session.
 Therefore, it becomes a perfect option for filling spare minutes.

 Below is a YouTube video which explains using Feedly.